aws-samples/amazon-sagemaker-notebook-instance-customization/README.md

     - `ranger` is configured to use relative line numbers
-    - Whenever possible, commands are installed to the persistent area under `~/SageMaker/.initsmnb.d/`, so that on reboot, the tweaking script can skip re-installing those commands to speed-up the runtime.
+    - Whenever possible, commands are installed to the persistent area under `~/SageMaker/.initsmnb.d/`, so that on reboot, the tweaking script can skip re-installing those commands to speed-up the tweaking time.

 - ipython run from Jupyter Lab's terminal:
   - shortcuts: `alt-.`, `alt-b`, `alt-d`, and `alt-f` work even when connecting